LAWSON MENZIES PTY LTD

 Lawsons is agent for the Vendor and is not responsible for any default by the Vendor or the Buyer.

 2. Highest Bidder

-Subject to any reserve price, the highest bidder shall be the Buyer and a dispute shall be settled by the Auctioneer who may at any time at his absolute discretion and regardless of the fall of the hammer re-open the bidding or withdraw the Lot from sale.
+Subject to any reserve price, the highest bidder shall be the Buyer and any dispute shall be settled by the Auctioneer who may at any time at his absolute discretion and regardless of the fall of the hammer re-open the bidding or withdraw the Lot from sale.
 The decision of the Auctioneer shall be final.

 3. Regulation of Bidding

-The Auctioneer has the right in his absolute discretion to refuse any bid and to advance and regulate the bidding as he decides and any bid acknowledged and relied upon by the Auctioneer may not be with drawn.
+The Auctioneer has the right in his absolute discretion to refuse any bid and to advance and regulate the bidding as he decides and any bid acknowledged and relied upon by the Auctioneer may not be withdrawn.

 4. Rights of Auctioneer and Vendor